 What’s the average levelized cost of hydropower?

 According to a recent analysis by Navigant Consulting, Inc. that compared the levelized cost of power from a number of electricity sources, hydropower was the most affordable at $.02/kWh (kilowatt hour).
 Hydropower’s levelized cost – which accounts for an energy-generating system’s lifetime costs such as initial investment, operations, maintenance and cost of fuel – even beats that of coal-fired power plants according to the study.
 To learn more about hydropower’s affordability, click here.

 Where are U.S. hydropower resources located?

 Our hydropower resources power homes and businesses in all 50 U.S. states.
 Some states, especially in the Pacific Northwest, generate the majority of their power from hydropower resources.
+Check out the Hydropower Industry Snapshot to see where existing hydropower, potential sites, and supply chain companies are located from coast-to-coast.
 Click here for a list of the top 10 hydropower generating states.
 To learn about our most available renewable resource, click here.

 How much of U.S. hydropower capacity is owned by the federal government?

 52% of hydropower generation is owned by the Bureau of Reclamation, Army Corps of Engineers and other federal entities, built not only for power generation but also for other benefits such as water supply, flood control and navigation.
 The other 48% is owned by private and public utilities, municipalities and others.
 Many of these owners comprise the diverse membership of NHA.
 It’s important to note that expanding generation on either the public or privately held systems would benefit a long and broad supply chain of from turbine manufacturers, trucking and construction companies, to engineering firms and other service providers.

 How many hydroelectric facilities are producing electricity today?
 And how big is the typical operating hydropower plant?